aaronshin43/DickinsonQA/README.md

 ## Description

 **DickinsonQA** is a web application designed to help students and other members of Dickinson College quickly find answers to questions about institutional policies.
-It features a chat-like interface and leverages the **Perplexity API** to understand user queries and provide relevant responses based on the college’s official policy documents.
+It features a chat-like interface and leverages the **Perplexity API** to understand user queries and provide relevant responses based on the Dickinson’s official website.

-The app uses a **separated frontend and backend** architecture:

-- **Frontend**: HTML, Tailwind CSS, and JavaScript
-- **Backend**: Node.js and Express.js

 ## Technologies Used